mark-me/mark-me.github.io/_pages/tutorials/structuring-data-processing/structuring-data-processing.md

 <img src="/_pages/snippets-and-tips/script-structuring/data-prep.png" alt="Script structure" align="middle"/>
 {: refdef}

-As a side effect this approach let's you recycle the data prep scripts for source files for different projects using the same
+As a side effect this approach let's you recycle the data prep scripts for source files for different projects using the same source data.
+In the following sections

 # Data source functions